pingcap/blog/tidb-in-mobike.md

 As noted in the post, [TiDB Internal (I) - Data Storage](https://pingcap.com/blog/2017-07-11-tidbinternal1/), TiKV is essentially a huge, ordered Key-Value Map.
 Data is stored and distributed in Regions.
 Each Region contains a continuous range of data.
 If one Region contains data from several tables or multiple hot Regions co-exist on one machine, a resource bottleneck emerges, hence the problem of resource isolation.

-This issue was carefully considered in TiDB’s design, which is why `HotRegionBalance` was designed into [Placement Driver](https://pingcap.com/docs/overview/#tidb-introduction)(PD), a separate component that manages TiKV clusters, to avoid it.
+This issue was carefully considered in TiDB's design, which is why `HotRegionBalance` was designed into [Placement Driver](https://pingcap.com/docs/overview/#tidb-introduction)(PD), a separate component that manages TiKV clusters, to avoid it.
 Yet, if there are multiple databases inside one cluster or multiple tables in one database, the probability of resource bottleneck will still increase, because the scheduling policy in PD is based on following assumptions:

 - Resource consumption of each Region is equal;
 - There is no correlation between different Regions;